-Many of the examples in Section~\ref{sec:zetafunctions} are special cases of the above theory.
-In fact, the Riemann, Dedekind and Hasse--Weil zeta functions all arise from the incidence algebras of \emph{posets}, which are rather simple examples of discrete decomposition spaces.
-Although the full power of decomposition spaces is not needed at present, we will describe potential applications of the broader theory at the end of the article.
+The Riemann, Dedekind and Hasse--Weil zeta functions all arise from incidence algebras of \emph{posets}, which turn out to be simple examples of decomposition sets (defined in Section~\ref{sec:decompset}).
+Although the full power of decomposition spaces is not needed in this section, this will motivate the general theory, along with some future applications at the end of the article.

-Let $(\mathcal{P},\leq)$ be a poset and for any elements $x,y\in\mathcal{P}$, define the {\it interval} $[x,y]$ by
+Let $(\mathcal{P},\leq)$ be a poset and for any elements $x,y\in\mathcal{P}$, define the interval $[x,y]$ by

 \begin{ex} For the poset $(\N,\leq)$, $[x,y]$ is the usual interval of integers between $x$ and $y$.
 More useful to us will be the poset $(\N_{0},\leq)$ of nonnegative integers ordered by succession, which is isomorphic to $(\N,\leq)$. \end{ex}